Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 Our pants are are built with innovation.
-And then our jackets, we weave all the material um proprietary material in our factory in Maine. um And we have different weaves. you know We have but a Raptor weave, we call it.
+And then our jackets, we weave all the material um proprietary material in our factory in Maine. um And we have different weaves. you know We have what a Raptor weave, we call it.
 And we have this American Pearl weave.
 And it's just it's just a really good, quality, handmade, innovative, performance-based product.
 And you know and in i think I think since we started manufacturing geese,

 01:07:03